markstringer-dti/markstringer-dti.github.io/dti.md

 * The most important issues that are emerging from retrospectives.

 * This is so huge - it should probably be more than just a bullet point.
-Reporting research findings about current users, possibly users, other interested parties.
+Reporting research findings about current users, possible users and other interested parties.

 Discussing these things in second circle will probably increase the chances of a project being successful.